vitalets/global-cache/README.md

 ### Persistent values

 By default, all values are stored in memory and cached during the test run.
-However, you can store data permanently on the file system and reuse it between subsequent runs.
+However, you can store data permanently on the filesystem and reuse it between subsequent runs.
 For example, you can authenticate a user once and save the auth state for 1 hour.
 During this period, all test runs will reuse the auth state and execute faster.